Badgerati/Pode/docs/Tutorials/WebSockets.md

 # Web Sockets

-Pode now has support for server-to-client communications using WebSockets, including secure WebSockets.
+Pode has support for server-to-client communications using WebSockets, including secure WebSockets.

 !!! note
     Currently only broadcasting messages to connected clients/browsers from the server is supported.
 Client-to-server communications is in the works!